willmccarten/willmccarten/README.md

 # Hello!
 I am **Will McCarten**!

  I am a senior computer science student at the University of Florida,  _graudating on December 14th, 2024_.
-I am an incoming **product manager** at _American Express_.
+I am an incoming **product manager** at _American Express_ in New York City!

 My interests are spread around in the technology space.
 Within Computer Science my current interests are within Human-Computer Interaction and User Experience Design.
 Despite going into product management out of college, I intend to continue working on software projects and hopefully post them here on github.
 I am hoping to enroll in Georgia Tech's OMCS program with a specialization of HCI.